One curated short

 Meet the Writers

-Are you an indie author or short story writer?
+Are you a short story writer?
 Join our community to share

 Charles Dickens

-(1812-1870) British novelist journalist, and social reformer who rose from childhood poverty to become the most celebrated writer of the Victorian era.
+(1812-1870) British novelist, journalist, and social reformer who rose from childhood poverty to become the most celebrated writer of the Victorian era.

 Charles Dickens

-(1812-1870) British novelist journalist, and social reformer who rose from childhood poverty to become the most celebrated writer of the Victorian era.
+(1812-1870) British novelist, journalist, and social reformer who rose from childhood poverty to become the most celebrated writer of the Victorian era.

 Charles Dickens

-(1812-1870) British novelist journalist, and social reformer who rose from childhood poverty to become the most celebrated writer of the Victorian era.
+(1812-1870) British novelist, journalist, and social reformer who rose from childhood poverty to become the most celebrated writer of the Victorian era.

 woman in black button up shirt holding black and white book